blazingdrummer/BakedModpack/README.md

   2. Follow Step 2 in **Installation** above.

-  (!)
-Before you do these last steps, if you would like to transfer your credit count for Starting Items GUI so you aren't starting over, skip to the **Transferring Credits** section below.

   3. Delete your old profile if you'd like.

   4. Check the **Changelog** section at the bottom of this page for a quick rundown of what's different.

-### Transferring Credits
-  1. Click **Settings** in r2modman.
-Then click **Change Profile**.
-Select your *old* r2modman profile and enter into it.

-  2. Click **Settings** again.
-Then click **Browse Data Folder** to open Windows Explorer to the proper location.

-  3. Navigate to `mods/profiles/<old profile name>/BepInEx/config/Phedg1 Studios/Starting Items GUI`.

-  4. Inside this folder, you will find a folder(s) labeled with your save file ID (e.g. 1ab2345c-678d-90ef-gh12-3i4567j89k01).

-  5. Copy this folder to your clipboard.

-  6. Restart steps 1-3 using your *new* r2modman profile instead **OR** simply go up 5 directories to get back to `mods/profiles` and then continue into `...profiles/<new profile name>/BepInEx/config/Phedg1 Studios/Starting Items GUI`.

-  7. Paste the folder into that folder.
-If you already have an identical folder due to entering the Starting Items menu at least once or starting a run on this profile, then simply delete it, so your old credit count is transferred in.

-  8. Return to Step 3 of the **Updating** section.

 # Overview
 If you've never played RoR2 before, or have only played a little, welcome and you're in luck!
 This pack is made with you in mind.
 I'd maybe recommend playing at least a couple of runs of vanilla before diving into the pack just to get into the swing of things, but honestly you should be just fine jumping right in.